 Model healthy eating and healthy habits

 These recommendations also work well for adults, too.
 But they’re particularly important messages to send to the children in our lives.
-Children tend to model our eating behaviors, so take a moment and make sure you are eating as healthy as you can.
+Children tend to model our eating behaviors, so take a moment and make sure you are eating as healthily as you can.
 After all, your good habits will help them establish their own good habits.
 Healthy eating today goes a long way to help maintain a healthy weight tomorrow.

 We’re here to help